How to Identify a Plant from a Photo

 • Rare species, hybrids, cultivars, and region-specific varieties may not be represented well in image datasets.

-• Damaged plants, chewed leaves, nutrient deficiencies, and disease spots can make a plant look unlike healthy reference images.
+• Damaged plants, chewed leaves, nutrient deficiencies, disease spots, seedlings, and dormant plants can look unlike healthy mature reference images.

 • Single-leaf photos are weaker than a set showing the whole plant, leaf underside, stem node, flower, or fruit.